Particular/docs.particular.net/nservicebus/pipeline/features.md

 To create a new feature create a class which inherits from `Feature`.
 This offers you two basic extensibility points:

 * The constructor of the class will always be executed and should be used to determine whether to enable or disable the feature, configure default settings and registering startup tasks.
 * The `Setup` method is called if all defined conditions are met and the feature is marked as *enabled*.
-Use this method to configure and initialize all required components for your feature.
+Use this method to configure and initialize all required components for the feature.

 snippet:MinimalFeature